Integrate

 Verifying ID-JAGs

 Trust list.
 Maintain a registry of providers whose assertions you accept.
-A minimum entry is an issuer URL; richer entries pin a JWKS URI, a CIMD URL, or an attestation policy (e.g. requires mfa in amr).
+A minimum entry is an issuer URL; richer entries pin a service-controlled display_name (rendered on the step-up confirmation page), a JWKS URI, a CIMD URL, or an attestation policy (e.g. requires mfa in amr).
 Treat this list as security-critical configuration — compromising a trusted provider means compromising every delegation routed through them.
+Never render a client_name the provider sets directly; the service decides what shows on its own UI.

 JWKS fetching.
 Fetch {iss}/.well-known/jwks.json on first use and cache per the response's Cache-Control, with a sane floor (e.g. 10 minutes) and ceiling (e.g. 24 hours).
 On kid cache miss, refetch once before rejecting — this handles provider key rotation gracefully.